LBL-EESA/TECA/doc/rtd/python.rst

 necessary metadata as needed.
 This allows down stream data consumers to request data that is produced upstream.

-The Execute Callback
+The Execute Override
 ++++++++++++++++++++
-The execute callback is where the computations or I/O necessary to produce the requested data are handled.
+The execute override is where the computations or I/O necessary to produce the requested data are handled.

 .. code-block:: python

-    def execute(o_port, data_in, request_in) -> data_out
+    def execute(self, o_port, data_in, request_in) -> data_out

 o\_port
      integer. the output port number to report for. can be ignored for single